k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/03_hardware_req_for_prod.md

 ## Fabric Execution Servers - Node Specifications

 The Fabric server installation is a Linux-based solution.
-Use dedicated servers for Fabric/Cassandra/Kafka instances.
+Use dedicated servers for Fabric instances.
 Following a sizing process, the exact number of nodes for each environment needs to be determined.

 ## Minimum System Configuration for Each Fabric Node Server